TechnoSavage/CTF/HTB/Sherlocks_writeups/meerkat.md

 http.content_type == "application/x-www-form-urlencoded" && urlencoded-form.value != "install"
 ```

-- This leaves 59 packets but if looking at the last three one can see the same credentials (**seb.broom@forela.co.uk:g0vernm3nt
+- This leaves 59 packets but in examining the last three one can see the same credentials (**seb.broom@forela.co.uk:g0vernm3nt
 **) indicating a change

-- checking the response comfirms that this credential was successful with a 204 response rather than 401
+- checking the response comfirms that this set of credentials was successful with a 204 response rather than 401

 - There are 4 packets in the filtered output associated with the successful request meaning that 56 unique username:password attempts were made